Butterfly Photography: A Beginner's Guide

 Shutter speed

-Butterflies are fast.
-To avoid blurred pictures, use a fast shutter speed of at least 1/500th of a second, or more if you can get away with it.
+To avoid blurred pictures when shooting butterflies on the wing, use a fast shutter speed of at least 1/1000th of a second, or more if you can get away with it, to freeze any sudden movements.

 Learn more about Shutter Priority Mode.